dse/cheat-sheets/javascript.md

 This cheat sheet is geared towards ES5 development, but use of polyfillable objects and methods from newer JavaScript standards is allowed.

+Much of this should still be helpful to you if you are using ES6 or higher, with or without [Babel](https://babeljs.io/).

-I expect you to determine which objects and methods need to be polyfilled for your particular use case.
+You are expected to determine which objects and methods need to be polyfilled for your particular use case.

 ## Style Guides

 -   [Airbnb ES5](https://github.com/airbnb/javascript/tree/es5-deprecated/es5)

 -   [Airbnb Current](https://github.com/airbnb/javascript)

+These are great style guides.
+I deviate a little from them, but primarily in that I use four spaces instead of two, still with soft tabs.
+More spaces mean nesting level is more obvious, making matching nesting levels easier.

 ## `location` object